marielakinn/kickstarter-analysis/README.md

 ### Purpose

-The purpose of this analysis is to understand the performance of different fundraising campaigns based on their launch date and based on their goal.
+The purpose of this analysis is to understand the performance of different fundraising campaigns based on their launch date and based on their predetermined goal.

 ## Analysis and Challenges